BallisticLA/marla/README.md

   state so that it's changed on exit, then the function should be modified to return a random state in addition to its usual return values.

+## Less important TODOs

+ * Matlab doesn't have native support for abstract linear oeprators.
+   So far this is only a minor limitation.
+   The main way that PARLA uses abstract linear operators is in a common interface for sketching operators that are only represented implicitly.
+In Matlab it would suffice to define a special class just for SRTTs.
+The special class would just need to overload "*" (matmul) and "'" (tranpose).